nigrosimone/ng-lock/README.md

 #### ngLockElementByTargetEventArgument(argsIndex?: number)

-Uses a function argument for apply the lockClass.
-If provided a `argsIndex` use the specific argument (index of the argument), otherwise search an argument with a target property (o currentTarget) that is a HTMLElement.
+Uses a function argument for apply the *lockClass*.
+If provided a `argsIndex` use the specific argument (index of the argument), otherwise search an argument with a target property (o currentTarget) that is a `HTMLElement`.
 Eg.:

 ```ts
 import { Component } from '@angular/core';